-There is so much to see along the path and if you head south on the canal path you’ll run into some colorful art work and more green spaces than you could ever really explore.
+There is so much to see along the path.
+If you head south on the canal path, you’ll run into some colorful art work and more green spaces than you could ever really explore.
 Children can see the river, sculptures, buildings, museums, a community garden, waterfalls, fountains and so much more on a short walk or an extended walk.
 For free!
 No cost and a lot to see and do!
 There’s even the Colts Canal Playground to play on.

-The Colts park at the Canal is an awesome playground for kids who love to climb and jump and hang and be daring.
+The Colts park at the Canal is an awesome playground for kids who love to climb, jump, hang, and be daring.
 This gorgeous Colts Canal Playspace was funded through the 50/50 drawings at Indianapolis Colts football games!

 “Hammock Time” is a fun opportunity for anyone to rent a hammock and enjoy a relaxing visit to White River State Park.
 You can rent a hammock at the Visitor Center for a time period of up to four hours.
 There are some designated areas throughout White River State Park where you can hang your hammock.
 Indy hammock rentals are just the tip of the iceberg when it comes to hanging out.

 Indianapolis Canal Memorials